rwredding/jerrycurl/README.md

 To learn more about our CLI, plop in `jerry help`.

 ### MVC design
+After installing the packages above you can start adding the different components to your project.
+This should feel familiar to anyone acquainted with ASP.NET MVC, and for the most part Jerrycurl aligns itself with this framework -- only with a slightly different terminology.

-By installing the packages above you are getting a set of tools that allows you to design a **MVC-based data access layer** much like you would a web application with **ASP.NET**.
-This means just as ASP.NET has models, controllers and views, Jerrycurl separates your project into models, accessors and procedures written with **Razor SQL** syntax.
+So where your ASP.NET application contains models, controllers and Razor HTML-based views, Jerrycurl separates your project into models, accessors and procedures written with **Razor SQL** syntax.

 #### Model layer
 Models are simple POCO-like classes that can be combined into complete object graphs that represents data for a certain operation.
 Each model can be mapped at any depth with any type of data relationship: one-to-one, one-to-many, many-to-one and self-joins.